shashwatah/instahunter/README.md

 # instahunter
 [![MIT License](https://img.shields.io/apm/l/atomic-design-ui.svg?)]() [![GitHub Release](https://img.shields.io/badge/release-v2.0-blue)]()

-Instahunter is a CLI OSINT app that can fetch data from Instagram's Web API without the need of logging in.
+A CLI OSINT app that can fetch data from Instagram's Web API without the need of logging in or an api token.
 <br/>

 Data that can be fetched: